Despair-Games/poketernity/README.md

 # 📝 Credits

-> If this project contains assets you have produced and you do not see your name, **please** reach out, either [here on GitHub](https://github.com/despair-games/poketernity/issues/new).
+> If this project contains assets you have produced and you do not see your name, **please** reach out [here on GitHub](https://github.com/despair-games/poketernity/issues/new).

 Thank you to all the wonderful people that have contributed to the project!
 You can find the credits [here](./CREDITS.md).